sheepit/sheepit-sample-weather-gateway/readme.md

 # Sheep It - Sample Weather Gateway

 This is a minimalistic Node.js app to test Sheep It deployments.
 The app's purpose is to provide information about weather in Katowice.
-Depending on the the configuration, the app will either get this information from [OpenWeather](https://openweathermap.org/) or return a static, mocked value.
+Depending on the the configuration, the app will either get this information from [Weather API](https://www.weatherapi.com/) or return a static, mocked value.

 Image is available on [Docker Hub](https://hub.docker.com/r/sheepit/sheepit-sample-weather-gateway).